overlorde/overlorde/README.md

-##Hi there!
+## Hi there!
 I'm Farhan Saif

 🔭 Currently working on web apps and a fancy interpreter named lox.

  🌱 Learning typescript and backend engineering stuffs.

  👯 Looking to collaborate on open source projects -- primarily on web based backend/frontend framework/tool development.

  💬 Ask me about programming languages , interpreters anything related from high level abstractions to low level stuffs.I would do my best to conduct sufficient research before answering your questions.

  📫 How to reach me: mail @farhansaif488@gmail.com or farhansaif@iut-dhaka.edu.

- 😄 Pronouns: he/him
+ 😄 Pronouns: he/him.